atenearesearchgroup/approximateTransformation/README.md

 .where(__.select(values).is(P.gte(1000))).select(keys).addE("isPublicized").from("product")
 .to("campaign").iterate();
 ```
+The results of the experiments run with this query are shown [here](docs/query1.md).

 * Q2.
 UnpopularStock: it returns all products that have been ordered by less than 3 customers last month.

-The results of the experiments run with this query are shown [here](docs/query2.md).
+Gremlin query for Random approximation can be viewed following:

 ```
 graph.traversal().V().hasLabel("Product").as("product").group()
 .by(__.in("contains").coin(prob).in("orders").as("customer").dedup("product", "customer").count())
 .unfold().where(__.select(keys).is(P.lte(3))).select(values).unfold().toList();
 ```
+The results of the experiments run with this query are shown [here](docs/query2.md).

 * Q3.
 RelatedProducts: for all products that have been ordered last month, it checks whether there is another product that was included in the same order at least 100 times.
 The query creates a link *isRelatedTo* between both products if it does not exist.

-The results of the experiments run with this query are shown [here](docs/query3.md).

-Random:
+Gremlin query for Random approximation can be viewed following:

 ```
 graph.traversal().V().hasLabel("Product").as("product1").in("contains")